tylergneill/skrutable/manual.md

 The last used scheme settings are remembered and loaded on subsequent runs.
 To override this from the command line, use the --prompt flag to get a user-friend menu.
 Otherwise, simply pass the proper parameters to the given constructor or method.

+A handy bonus feature in transliteration.py is "destroy spaces", but it can only be activated by changing the source code.
+Set this to True to destroy spaces added in Romanization, i.e., those typically omitted in Devanagari in favor of ligatures.
+Details can be controlled in tables.py.

 For more detailed info on how all the parts work, see the extensive internal documentation.